TheTrustedAdvisor/sqlmesh-fabric-demo/README.md

    - `FABRIC--STATE-ENDPOINT`
    - `FABRIC--STATE-DATABASE`
    - `GIT-PAT` (Personal Access Token for Azure DevOps)

+Note: For the State Database name, enter the actual name, which is your DBName (e.g., statedb) followed by a GUID (e.g., statedb-ede30a3d-044b-4771-a870-d7c434081347).

 4. **Update the notebook** with your configuration:
    - Azure Key Vault URL